read-all-about-it/cde/README.md

 ## Deployment

+The github actions currently include a `deploy.yml` workflow, which builds the uberjar & docker container and deploys to heroku automatically.
+This includes all database migrations for the postgres addon, so deploying from local should be unnecessary.

-If you don't have a heroku instance running for the project yet, try:
+However, if you don't have a heroku instance running for the project yet, try:

     heroku create
     heroku addons:create heroku-postgresql:mini